Z4kr-Sec/z4kr-sec.github.io/content/HTB/Easy/Sea-HTB.md

 ![Alt Text](/assets/images/HTB/Sea/sea2.png)

-## Foothold.
+## Foothold

-### Targeted fuzzing.
+### Targeted fuzzing
 I tried to uncover hidden content by looking for files/folders *within specific folders*.
 The idea was to fuzz deeper into the directory structure, targeting areas that might not have the same level of protection or redirection rules.
 By isolating and testing these subdirectories.
-In this case I focused on the **themes** directory:
+In this case, I focused on the **themes** directory:

 ```bash
 ffuf -w /opt/SecLists/Discovery/Web-Content/directory-list-2.3-medium.txt:FUZZ -u http://sea.htb/themes/FUZZ -c
 ```
 ![Alt Text](/assets/images/HTB/Sea/sea3.png)

-After reviewing these results the folder *bike*, was the one that caught my attention (eventhough it was giving 301 status).
-I decided to keep enumetating, fuzzing and digging deeper for more information.
+After reviewing these results, the folder *bike* was the one that caught my attention, even though it was giving a 301 status.
+I decided to keep enumerating, fuzzing, and digging deeper for more information.

 ![Alt Text](/assets/images/HTB/Sea/sea4.png)